TrevorHD/CountingSteps/README.md

 # Overview

 Data on my daily step counts from 1 January 2020 to present, with analyses planned once two years of data are collected.
+Future analyses will likely include weekly moving averages and distributions of count data.

 <br/>

 # Files

-## Data

-**StepData** *(.csv)* - Data containing daily step counts from 1 January 2020 to present.
+**StepData** *(.xlsx)* - Data containing daily step counts from 1 January 2020 to present.

-## Scripts

-*No scripts have been uploaded yet.*